Table of Contents

 If you want a good air bike at a lower price than our top pick and plan on using it for CrossFit, we suggest the Assault Air Bike.

 The Rogue Dog Sled is the standard by which all other sleds are measured.
 It's compact, heavy-duty, and highly versatile for any sort of workouts you can throw at it.
-Although we've reviewed many different sleds and prefer ones that are on wheels due to how quiet they are, for someone training for CrossFit, the Rogue Dog Sled 1.2 is the most versatile option.
+Although we've reviewed many different sleds and prefer ones that are on wheels due to how quiet they are, such as the Armored Fitness XPO Trainer Sled, for someone training for CrossFit, when the Rogue Dog Sled 1.2 released it was the most versatile option.

 Featuring two removable posts, signature Rogue black powder-coating, many different attachments, and heavy-gauge steel runners, the Rogue Dog Sled is the best available.
 There are nearly ten different additional attachments available for customizing the Dog Sled for a seemingly endless amount of use, all sure to put you in the hurt locker.

-The Rogue Slice Sled is a very versatile, highly compact sled at a great price; for these reasons it's our budget pick.
+The Rogue Side Sled is a very versatile, highly compact sled at a great price; for these reasons, it's our budget pick.

 If you're looking for a smaller profile sled and are on a budget, the Rogue Slice Sled is our suggestion.